princeton-computational-imaging/SoaP/README.md

 # Shakes on a Plane: Unsupervised Depth Estimation from Unstabilized Photography

-This is the official code repository for the work: [Shakes on a Plane: Unsupervised Depth Estimation from Unstabilized Photography](https://light.princeton.edu/publication/soap/), to be presented at CVPR 2023.
+This is the official code repository for the work: [Shakes on a Plane: Unsupervised Depth Estimation from Unstabilized Photography](https://light.princeton.edu/publication/soap/), presented at CVPR 2023.

 If you use parts of this work, or otherwise take inspiration from it, please considering citing our paper:
 ```